peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.ConversionMode.md

 Specifies how JSON numbers are converted to CBOR objects when decoding JSON (such as via  `FromJSONString`  or  `ReadJSON`  ).
 None of these conversion modes affects how CBOR objects are later encoded (such as via  `EncodeToBytes`  ).

 ### Member Summary
-* <code>[public static PeterO.Cbor.JSONOptions.ConversionMode Decimal128 = 4;](#Decimal128)</code> - JSON numbers are decoded to CBOR as their closest-rounded approximation to an IEEE 854 decimal128 value, using the rules for the EDecimal form of that approximation as given in the CBORObject.
+* <code>[public static PeterO.Cbor.JSONOptions.ConversionMode Decimal128 = 4;](#Decimal128)</code> - JSON numbers are decoded to CBOR as their closest-rounded approximation to an IEEE 854 decimal128 value, using the round-to-nearest/ties-to-even rounding mode and the rules for the EDecimal form of that approximation as given in the CBORObject.
 * <code>[public static PeterO.Cbor.JSONOptions.ConversionMode Double = 1;](#Double)</code> - JSON numbers are decoded to CBOR as their closest-rounded approximation as 64-bit binary floating-point numbers (using the round-to-nearest/ties-to-even rounding mode).
 * <code>[public static PeterO.Cbor.JSONOptions.ConversionMode Full = 0;](#Full)</code> - JSON numbers are decoded to CBOR using the full precision given in the JSON text.
 * <code>[public static PeterO.Cbor.JSONOptions.ConversionMode IntOrFloat = 2;](#IntOrFloat)</code> - A JSON number is decoded to CBOR objects either as a CBOR integer (major type 0 or 1) if the JSON number represents an integer at least -(2^53)+1 and less than 2^53, or as their closest-rounded approximation as 64-bit binary floating-point numbers (using the round-to-nearest/ties-to-even rounding mode) otherwise.